GravityShark0/pumpndump/README.md

 - doom emacs
 - eza
 - firefox
+    > btw you have to install arkenfox on your own
 - fish
     - mksh so fish can also get env variables
     - zoxide